 LC Got Game?
 Note

 We’re not certain what aoudad is.
 (And we’re a little leery of asking.)
-But we can vouch for the fact that this recipe turns out terrific barbacoa of all sorts—even if you rely not on some exotic-sounding game but on more everyday duck, turkey, goose, beef, or goat.
+But we can vouch for the fact that this recipe turns out terrific barbacoa of all sorts—even if you rely not on some exotic-sounding game but on more beef or even duck, turkey, goose, or goat.

 - Quick Glance